DevMountain/ios-guided-projects/Pokedex/README.md

-Pokedex teaches students how to use GET to get information from a REST API by building a simple Pokedex app that acess the [[pokedex.co]] API.
+Pokedex teaches students how to use GET to get information from a REST API by building a simple Pokedex app that acess the [pokéapi.co](https://pokeapi.co) API.

 # Suggested breakdown for Pokedex